SKGleba/EZINA/plugin/README.md

-Plugin used by EZINA, credits to TheFlow and motoharu
+Plugin used by EZINA, credits to TheFlow, zecoxao and motoharu